 The GRACEPOINT Story from GRACEPOINT CHANNEL on Vimeo.

 How it all began...

-The first seed of GRACEPOINT was planted 6 years ago, when 2 mothers, Molly Holm and Angie Strack both found themselves searching for the best school to serve their dyslexic sons.
+The first seed of GRACEPOINT was planted in 2012, when 2 mothers, Molly Holm and Angie Strack both found themselves searching for the best school to serve their dyslexic sons.
 As overwhelming as starting a school seemed at the time, with the leadership of Brenda Fitzgerald, Executive Director of the Georgia Educational Training Agency, the doors of GRACEPOINT opened just 6 months later with a mere 4 students.
-GRACEPOINT is now in its 6th year with an enrollment of 112 students.
+GRACEPOINT will begin its 7th year in the fall with an enrollment of 120 students.
 Since the beginning, Ms. Holm has served GRACEPOINT as a board member, and Ms. Strack as a Social Studies and Morphology teacher.

 GRACEPOINT opened its doors in August of 2012 holding classes at Riverstone Church in Kennesaw.
 After four years of steady growth, GRACEPOINT outgrew the space and accepted a generous offer from Piedmont Church to occupy a stand-alone building on their campus in exchange for renovating the building.
 This building has served GRACEPOINT well since 2016, allowing enrollment to increase to 134 students.
 Now at capacity, GRACEPOINT looks forward to its Next Chapter.
 In April of 2022, GRACEPOINT purchased the MUST Ministries located at 1407 Cobb Parkway and will renovate the building with a plan to begin school at the new facility in January of 2024.

 GRACEPOINT welcomes families from all faith traditions, believing that God has given each of us talents and abilities to use for His glory.